binarymist/command-line/windows.md

 `/c` Carries out the command specified by string and then terminates.
 `/k` Carries out the command specified by string but remains.

-An example of using `/c`, you want to delete a file. `del /q` deletes without prompting for confirmation:
+An example of using `/c`.
+You want to delete a file. `del /q` deletes without prompting for confirmation:

 ```bat
 /c del /q "a-file.txt"